kisakova/documentation/completeReference/commonActions/send_email.rst

 .. note::

-    Some default email settings also depend on the :ref:`related configuration settings <admin-configuration-emails>`.
+    Some default email settings also depend on the `related configuration settings <../System/Emails>`_.

 .. _user-guide-activities-emails-view: